Peter Mak: Actor

-He had a main role in David Lai's Lonely Fifteen which was released in 1982.
-The film also starred Becky Lam, Irene Wan, So Pui-fong, Leung Mei-king The following year, he had a role in Shu zhi suo zhi which was directed by Kin-Kwok Lai.
+Mak had a main role in David Lai's Lonely Fifteen which was released in 1982.
+The film also starred Becky Lam, Irene Wan, So Pui-fong, Leung Mei-king.
+The following year, he had a role in Shu zhi suo zhi which was directed by Kin-Kwok Lai.
 In 1987, he had a part in Jacob Cheung's Lai Shi, China's Last Eunuch.

-He appeared in Twin Dragons which was directed by Ringo Lam and Hark Tsui.
+Mak appeared in Twin Dragons which was directed by Ringo Lam and Hark Tsui.